rsaitov/Learning/.net/lesja/README.md

-# Courses by YouTube blogger Les Jackson.
+# Courses by YouTube blogger Les Jackson

 About: https://lesjackson.net/about